Untilting Line Bundles on Perfectoid Spaces: Introduction

 \subsection{Acknowledgments}

-The author is indebted to Bhargav Bhatt for communicating many of the main ideas of this proof over several conversations, and to Yupeng Wang for pointing out and correcting an error in an earlier draft.
-The author also thanks Ben Heuer, Martin Olsson, and Peter Wear for enlightening conversations and advice.
+The author is indebted to Bhargav Bhatt for communicating many of the main ideas of this proof over several conversations, and to Yupeng Wang for pointing out and correcting an error in the proof of Proposition \ref{pDivisible} in an earlier draft.
+The author also thanks Arthur Ogus for comments greatly simplifying the exposition, and to Ben Heuer, Martin Olsson, and Peter Wear helpful conversations.
 The author is partially supported by NSF grant DMS-1646385 as part of the Research Training Group in arithmetic geometry at the University of California, Berkeley.